-Talking about voice recognition, the DB Best team can add voice control features into your mobile application, just like we did the recognition of voice commands in our research project.
+In regards to voice recognition, the DB Best team can add voice control features into your mobile application, just like we added recognition of voice commands in our research project.
 Generally speaking, you may use the sound recognition for instant music identification (like Shazam) or even voice translation (consider a built-in Translator in Skype, which recognizes no less than 8 different languages in real-time).

 Most object detection applications use machine learning algorithms, so the more you use them, the better they get.
 Start building your image or sound recognition application today — contact DB Best to learn how you can take advantage of our experience!